Tuesday, October 15, 2024

 This chapter of the Tonkawa / Austin history is definitely an undertold topic.
 While this article is a critical review of the Walsh article of 1924 and O'Dell's published newspaper interview and white paper, I do appreciate the work being done on a documentary film.
 But it is also important to honor the Tonkawa by telling as truthful a story on this topic as is historically possible as we move forward with a possible historical marker.
 That is literally one of the jobs County Historical Commissions are tasked with.

 The adage "extraordinary claims require extraordinary evidence" applies to history.
-In my opinion, much more evidence is needed to justify many of the claims being made.
+Much more evidence is needed to justify many of the claims being made by O'Dell.
 Another adage goes, "repeat something often enough and it becomes the truth", the corollary being "once the genie is out of the bottle...".
 Austin has plenty of stories that simply are not true but which having been repeated so often are taken to be so; the genie is out of the bottle.
 I do wish O'Dell's white paper had been better vetted, but again the genie is out of the bottle so we need to strive to ensure any possible marker is carefully thought through.
 Austin owes that to the Tonkawa.

 Snippet of Bob O'Dell interview “How the Tonkawa Tribe Saved Austin's Capital Status”.
 O'Dell describes how Austin "invited" the Tonkawa to Austin for protection thereby ensuring Austin remained the Capital of Texas. https://youtube.com/shorts/MVjKm5s24W4?si=sCnYf0nF7gDnvrl2